Petting Zoos Near NYC Where Kids Can See Farm Animals

 Petting Zoos in Westchester County

 The nonprofit nature preserve is set on 33 acres of land in lower Westchester County.
 Kids enjoy visiting the barnyard full of sheep, goats, chickens, and rabbits.
 The preserve is also home to birds of prey, including eagles, hawks, and owls.
-The center's great lawn offers a beautiful spot to relax and enjoy the spring weather while kids take full advantage of the natural playground surrounded by boulders and trees.
+The center's great lawn offers a beautiful spot to relax and enjoy the sunny weather while kids take full advantage of the natural playground surrounded by boulders and trees.
 Save time for a hike on one of its wooded nature trails, too.
 Don't miss the seasonal butterfly exhibit, running June through August.
 Only the Manor House (including the Live Animal Museum) is currently closed.

 Stroll with the farm animals at the Catskills Animal Sanctuary.